osucord/resources/readme.md

 This repository contains a curated list of links to various resources for osu! game.
 The resources are categorized into different sections and are maintained by the community.

-This list is displayed nn the `#osu-resources` channel on the [osu!
+This list is displayed in the `#osu-resources` channel on the [osu!
 Game Community Discord server](https://discord.gg/osu) for everyone to see.

 The list is open for contributions from anyone.
 If you have a resource that you think should be added to the list, you can do so by following the instructions below.